The City of Subiaco's annual Photographic Awards celebrate creativity in Subiaco and offer photographers a chance to showcase their original works.

 The photographer (entrant) represents and warrants that the photograph submitted:

 - is the original work of the photographer (entrant)

 - has been taken personally by the photographer and is not a photo of another photo (entrant)

 - was edited and completed by the same photographer (entrant) without assistance

 - is owned under copyright by the photographer (entrant) who is entitled to reproduce and exploit all underlying rights in the work.

 The photographer (entrant) must have captured the original photograph as a single exposure on a camera (including DSLR, SLR, point and click, compact, mirror less, notepad or mobile phone).

 Photographs are accepted into all three categories of the awards in colour, sepia or black and white format.

-Entries must be submitted as a JPEG file sized between 500KB and 1MB for viewing on a PC (not a Mac).
-Entries larger than this may be re-sized by the city without consultation with the photographer.
+Entries must be submitted as a JPEG file sized between 500KB and 2MB for viewing on a PC (not a Mac).
+Entries larger than this will not be accepted.

 Entries must be void of watermarks or any form of identifying signatures and/or markings.
 Entries containing watermarks or signatures will be disqualified.